FelixAugenstein/prompts/README.md

 ## Summarize

 ```
-The following document is a transcript from a financial earnings call.
+The following document is a news article about an award.
 Read the document and then write a short 1 paragraph summary.

 Document:
 SAP SuccessFactors Awarded the IDC SaaS Customer Satisfaction Award for Talent Management